timescale/docs/timescaledb/tutorials/financial-tick-data/financial-tick-query.md

 In TimescaleDB, the most efficient way to create candlestick views is to use [continuous aggregates][caggs].
-In this tutorial, you'll create a continuous aggregate for a candlestick time bucket, and then query the aggregate with different refresh policies.
+In this tutorial, you create a continuous aggregate for a candlestick time bucket, and then query the aggregate with different refresh policies.
 Finally, you can use Grafana to visualize your data as a candlestick chart.

 ## Create a continuous aggregate